carlosaml/grunt-redact/README.md

 Type: `String`

 Location of files to be redacted.
-It will usually be the directory where you run your application when using `grunt server`.
+For example, it can be the path where you run your application when using `grunt server`.

+**Note:** this **should not** be your source code folder, since files are edited in place—it should be a target folder from where you run your app.

 #### toggleStatesFile